Deadline: January 5, 2022

 Because TASS is an experience in community living, we try to select students who are concerned for the well-being of others and who are flexible enough to enjoy the challenge of interacting with people from very different perspectives and experiences.

-Applications are due early January.
+Applications are due on January 5, 2022.
 Selected candidates are interviewed in March or April by Telluride Association board members and program alums.
 If you are selected for an interview, you will need to request a transcript and letter of recommendation immediately after you hear from Telluride Association about your interview.
 You will also be asked to submit an additional essay you wrote for school.
 We wiIl provide more instructions about this process to you directly.
 Final selection of TASS participants and alternates will be based on interviews and written applications.
 Our final decisions will be announced in early May.
+The 2022 seminars will be held from June 26 to August 6, 2022.

 Every year, we rely on teachers, counselors, coaches, and friends to nominate students.
 Nominators are a way for us to reach applicants who may never have heard of our programs.
 Nominations are not part of your application, and you don’t need to have been nominated to apply.